Do you want to get jobs in South Korea in 2025 but don’t know how?

 Benefits of working in South Korea

 Korean culture places heavy emphasis on human relations and welfare.
-Thus, Koreans consider human capital to be of great importance and ensure investing in and maintaining it.
+Thus, Koreans consider human capital to be of great importance and ensure its investment and maintenance.

 This would mean you would get top-notch benefits as a part of the Korean workforce.